zzzt27/clash-AdsBlock/README.md

-# Ads Block by Oisd for Clash
+# Ads Block by osid for clash

 ## HOW TO